 Maybe you have been taking supplements for your own health, or perhaps a friend has recently been in your ear about their dog's new dietary addition, regardless of why it has been brought to your attention, digestive supplements can make a major difference in your dog’s digestive system.

 There are two main types of digestive supplements you should know about.
-Digestive enzymes and probiotics are both categorized as digestive supplements and both function to give your dog a happier and healthier digestive tract.
+There are two main types of digestive supplements you should know about.
+Digestive enzymes and probiotics are both categorized as digestive supplements and both help to give your dog a happier and healthier digestive tract.

 If you have been tempted to try digestive supplements for your dog, it is vital that you know what you're purchasing.
 One quick Google search will yield countless positive health stories where success is attributed to either probiotics or digestive enzymes.
 To make the best possible decision for your pet, you should always rely on your own research, and more importantly, the counsel of your dog's veterinarian.
 While you do have the final say about what you give or don't give to your dog, your vet's advice should be weighted heavily in your decision making.

 If you are interested in learning how digestive enzymes and probiotics can help to benefit your dog's health, the following article will give you a solid understanding of what each supplement does and the differences between the two.

 To understand how supplemental enzymes and probiotics affect a dog, we must first understand what each supplement does and how they differ from one another.

 What Are Digestive Enzymes for a Dog’s Digestion?